Pearl Harbor + 75: Illuminati Use False Flags to Start Wars

 The past is prologue.

-For further reading and documentation of the above facts, see my articles from 2001 in The New American, John Toland's Infamy, Robert Stinnett's Day of Deceit, the BBC documentary (now on YouTube) Sacrifice at Pearl Harbor, Rear Admiral Robert Theobald's The Final Secret of Pearl Harbor, George Morgenstern's Pearl Harbor, and Admiral Kimmel's Story.
+For further reading and documentation of the above facts, see my comprehensive blog post on Pearl Harbor, John Toland's Infamy, Robert Stinnett's Day of Deceit, the BBC documentary (now on YouTube) Sacrifice at Pearl Harbor, Rear Admiral Robert Theobald's The Final Secret of Pearl Harbor, George Morgenstern's Pearl Harbor, and Admiral Kimmel's Story.

 ***James Perloff has authored several books, including Truth Is a Lonely Warrior, published this year in both Kindle and paperbound editions.
 Beginning with Pearl Harbor, it discusses many other false flags and suppressed stories of American and world history.***